 - Single parents, married & unmarried couples, heterosexual and LGBTQ parents are eligible to adopt

 - United States legal residents who are in good physical, mental and emotional health

 - Applicants over 50 years old should consult with Spence-Chapin

 - Spence-Chapin supports all adoptive and birth families in establishing an open adoption

-- Residents of the NYC metro area, including Long Island, New Jersey, the Hudson Valley, or Connecticut
+- Residents of the NYC metro area, including Long Island, New Jersey, and the Hudson Valley

 Open adoption is when adoptive and birth families meet and are able to have ongoing contact with each other at their own discretion.
 It is an opportunity for the birth and adoptive parents to develop a relationship that will benefit the adoptee.
 Spence-Chapin encourages open adoption, which can include the exchange of letters and photographs, emails, phone calls, and visits.
 Research shows that open adoption is beneficial for all members of the adoption constellation – birth family, adoptive family, and adoptees.

 How do I apply?
 The first step is to attend an upcoming domestic adoption webinar.
 Our staff will share details about domestic adoption at Spence-Chapin – who the children are in need of adoption, the matching process, options counseling and support for biological parents, open adoption, steps in the adoption process, and more.
 All webinar attendees will receive the adoption application.

 How long will I wait to be matched with a child?
 Families wait an average of 6 months to two years after completing their home study.